10 – 24 inches

 Loyal & loving, playful, alert, energetic, independent

-The fun-loving Scolden Terrier is a combination of two very different dog breed personalities, including the loyal and loving Golden Retriever and the independent, slightly stubborn Scottish Terrier.
+The fun-loving Golden Terrier (also called the Scolden Terrier) is a combination of two very different dog breed personalities, including the loyal and loving Golden Retriever and the independent, slightly stubborn Scottish Terrier.
 If socialized from the get-go, this dynamic designer dog can be an outstanding pet for almost every family.

 If you’re considering making this cute, cuddly hybrid breed part of your household, here is everything you need to know about the Scolden Terrier, including his temperament, trainability, intelligence, and dietary needs.